Documentation Index

 Why HTML wins

-A self-contained HTML file is the most portable visual format on the planet:- Every device has a browser.
+HTML is the most portable visual format on the planet:- Every device has a browser.
 Phones, tablets, laptops, kiosks, smart TVs — if it can open a web page, it can open your deck.

 - No app to install.
 No PowerPoint license, no Keynote, no Google account, no Reveal.js viewer.